Information on Refugee Resettlement for Ukrainians

 On March 24, the Biden administration announced that it would allow 100,000 Ukrainians and others to come to the U.S. through a range of legal pathways, including the U.S. Refugee Admissions Program.

-U.S. Congress has renewed the Lautenberg program that allows members of certain religious minorities in the countries of the former Soviet Union (FSU) and in Iran to apply for refugee status in the United States.
+For many years, HIAS has served clients through the Lautenberg program, which allows members of certain religious minorities in the countries of the former Soviet Union (FSU) and in Iran to apply for refugee status in the United States.
+The Lautenberg Amendment must be renewed by Congress each fiscal year; it has not yet been renewed for Fiscal Year 2023 and the last date for new applications was September 30, 2022.
 More information on the Lautenberg Amendment can be found here.

 Individuals who are already in the refugee resettlement application process through the Resettlement Support Center (RSC) Eurasia/IOM should email the RSC at firstname.lastname@example.org to inquire about case status or provide updated location/contact details.